mokshachaithanya71-code/portfolio/README.md

 # Moksha Chaithanya
 ## About me
-I am intrested in Backend Development and Machaine learning.
+I am intrested in Backend Development and Deep  learning.